mage-hq/magento-shipping-calculator/README.md

 # magento-shipping-calculator
-Magento 2 Shipping Calculator enables customers to check shipping cost on product page.
-Customers can quickly estimate the cost including shipping and checkout with easily.
+Magento 2 Shipping Calculator extension lets customers see shipping costs on product page.
+Customers can fast estimate the cost with shipping and pay easily

 Please go to https://magehq.com/shipping-calculator.html buy extension